ruuda/noblit/docs/files.md

 # Files

+*Vaporware warning: much of the content below is hypothetical.
+In particular, Noblit does not yet keep a journal.*

 Noblit stores thee kinds of data on disk:

  * [The *journal*](#the-journal) (sometimes called *write-ahead log*) of new datoms.